windwish/SwBuilder/README.md

   * multimarkdown: Markdown rendering.
   * uglifyjs, cleancss: JS/CSS minification.

-Not all the dependencies are required, it depends on what feature you use.
+Not all the dependencies are required, it depends on what feature you want to use.

 ### Getting Started